COGS18/COGS18.github.io/_build/html/_sources/assets/intro/projects/overview.md

 - Blackjack
 - Magic 8 Ball

-Now, if you have a great or interesting idea that puts a new spin on a a taboo topic, reach out to Professor Ellis and ask for an exception.
+Now, if you have a great or interesting idea that puts a new spin on a a taboo topic, reach out to Professor Ellis/Professor Bardolph and ask for an exception.
 You'll have to explain your idea.
 And, if approved, you'll be able to work on your taboo topic of choice!

 ### Project Scope